hawkeye17-warex/hnnp/docs/integration-guide.md

 - Put this payload in:
   - Manufacturer Data, or
-  - Service Data with a pre‑agreed service UUID.
+  - Service Data with a pre-agreed service UUID.

 Privacy: